 Above pic: 4-p.m. light over Newfound Gap, the highest point along the park’s main north-south road.

 Below pic: Sunny skies and crisp, clear nights are the perfect ingredients for fall colors.
-In another week, colors at this location (not far from Newfound Gap) will be just about perfect.
+In another ten days or so, colors at this location (not far from Newfound Gap) will be just about perfect.

 Above pic: Midway up the leaf-covered Chimney Tops Trail.
 Colors get better the higher you go.